numidiasoft/training/README.md

 ### Step 1

-Step one creates networks and security rule
+Step one creates networks and security rules

 To execute the step 1